 Stage Two: In Stage Two, we will score each qualified proposal on the basis of Rated Criteria.
 The Rated Criteria are described in Appendix E for your information.

-Stage Three: In Stage Three, selected proponents will be invited to make a presentation to IG2017 Selection Committee.
+Stage Three: In Stage Three, selected proponents will be invited to make a presentation to the IG2017 Selection Committee.

 Information Verification